Planning to visit Petra the lost city in Jordan? A great choice when visiting Jordan and a popular one as well. Can you allow at least 3 days?

 There are many shops scattered around Petra, even on the many steps you have to climb to reach the Monastery.
 These incredible women climb the steps every day to set out their stalls, through the heat, the rain and the strong winds just to make enough to support their families.

-The internal view of the Tomb of the Roman Soldier.
+The external view of the Tomb of the Roman Soldier.
 This is one of the best-preserved tombs and archaeologists believe it was constructed in the 1st century AD.

 The entrance to the Tomb of the Roman Soldier.

 It is one of the highest viewing points within Petra, it is an upward climb of about 40 minutes.
 We left this till the second day.
 There are two ways to return the first is to travel down the way you came or take the route at the back of the mountain that takes about 2 hours, it is worth it just to see the amazing colours of the rock formations on the way and the views of the mountains of Petra.